annaeliana7/readme-anna-template/README.md

 - On the terminal run this command git clone https://ADD LINK.git

-- Go to the repository folder using command prompt cd To
+- Go to the repository folder using command prompt cd NAME-OF-FILE

 - Install the dev dependencies for linters run npm install.
 --->